ionuttbara/edge-remover/README.md

 ## System Requiments

- - Windows 10 (all versions)
+ - Windows 10 (all versions) and Windows 11 (all versions)
-- 2MB disk space
 - A system restore point before appling (if don't like the effect of the app).

 ## Apply script application

-Just run the app.
-After successful application, the PC will reboot.
+Just run the terminal file.